TheAppNerd/privacy.github.io/README.md

 ---

-## Subscription Management (RevenueCat)
+## Purchases and Subscriptions (RevenueCat)
+As of version 1.5, Jotter is sold as a one-time paid download through the Apple App Store.
+Apple handles the transaction; we do not receive or store your payment details.

-We use RevenueCat to manage subscriptions and in-app purchases.
-When you subscribe or restore a purchase, RevenueCat processes:
+We use RevenueCat to manage purchase and subscription state on your device.
+When the App launches, RevenueCat is assigned an anonymous installation identifier and may process:

-- Your anonymous App Store transaction identifier
+- Your anonymous App Store transaction identifier (once you have made a purchase)
-- Subscription status (active, expired, or cancelled)
+- Purchase or subscription status (active, expired, or cancelled)
-- Entitlement information (which premium features are unlocked)
+- Entitlement information (which features are unlocked)

+Customers who purchased a Jotter subscription before version 1.5 continue to have their subscriptions managed through the same system.
+Those subscriptions renew and cancel through your Apple ID as normal.

 RevenueCat does not receive your name, email, or Apple ID.
 For more information, see [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy/).